Rangers vs. Rockies Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has collected 41 hits with six doubles, 13 home runs and 16 walks.
-He has driven in 46 runs with three stolen bases.
+- Adolis Garcia has 42 hits with six doubles, 14 home runs, 16 walks and 48 RBI.
+He's also stolen three bases.

-- Garcia brings a two-game streak with at least one hit into this matchup.
-In his last five games he is hitting .316 with a double, four home runs, a walk and nine RBI.
+- Garcia brings a three-game streak with at least one hit into this one.
+In his last five games he is batting .389 with a double, five home runs, a walk and 11 RBI.

 Garcia Recent Games